FURI (Fulton Undergraduate Research Initiative)

 Contact ...

-Associate Director, Student Success and Engagement, Fulton Schools of Engineering
+Director, Student Success and Engagement, Fulton Schools of Engineering

 When presenting or referring to the work of others, whether as a direct quote or by paraphrasing, you must provide the appropriate attribution.
-By citing the specific document, medium, or other form of communication, you indicate who originally made the contribution AND you allow your reader to find that contribution from which s/he may make their own judgment.
+By citing the specific document, medium, or other form of communication, you indicate who originally made the contribution AND allow your reader to find that contribution from which s/he may make their own judgment.
 Failure to provide appropriate attribution is considered plagiarism.

 Citations should include these five elements :